makeller234/asd_machine_learning/README.md

 # Adult Autism Detection by Machine Learning
 <b>Researched by Liz Jones, Melissa Keller, & Vallie Tracy</b>
-*Finished Website:*   <a href = "https://www.google.com/" target = "_blank">This is a google link right now</a>
+*Finished Website:*
 ## Background
 In this repo, we explore using machine learning to detect autism in adults.
+We inititally found the dataset on the UCI Machine Learning Repository [website](http://archive.ics.uci.edu/ml/datasets/Autism+Screening+Adult).

 ![HeatMap](/Images/HeatMap.png)